Skip to main content

 Create Case Views in Care

-This article is for the users who have an account role with the “Supervisor” level of access to Care (that is, for Account Admins and the users who have a custom account role with the “Supervisor” permission in Care; see Account Roles).
+This article is for the users who have an account role with the “Supervisor” level of access to Care (that is, for Account Admins and the users who have a custom account role with the “Supervisor” permission in Care; see Set up Care Roles - Agent and Supervisor).

 In Care, a case view is a set of conditions that help you organize individual cases.
 You can control visibility, agents' assignments, and filters to sort out your escalated cases.

-For agents, views work as their Care inbox filters as they see only the cases that are assigned to them or the cases in the case views that have access to (depending on your settings).
-For example, you can create a view that displays escalations from a specific world region about a specific product from Facebook and Twitter to an agent who lives in the convenient time zone.
+For agents, views work as their Care inbox filters as they see only the cases that are assigned to them or the cases in the case views that they have access to (depending on your settings).
+For example, you can create a view that displays escalations from a specific world region about a specific product from Facebook and TikTok to an agent who lives in a convenient timezone.

 The number of cases in a view that is displayed next to each view is automatically refreshed once in a few minutes.
 Only the number of cases in the view that you are currently in gets refreshed in real time.